Skip to content

 Controlled Environment Focuses Standard Organizations logos

-The Institute for Environmental Sciences and Technology (IEST), a nonprofit association focused on controlled environments, led this effort.
-With the global expansion of cleanroom operations, the need for international standards emerged.
+The Institute for Environmental Sciences and Technology (IEST) took the lead to develop these standards.
+IEST is a technical, nonprofit membership association focused on controlled environments.
+As the global economy expanded and more cleanrooms began operation internationally the need for an international standard arose.

 Introduction to U.S. Government Agencies: Regulations and Standards for Cleanrooms